Sally Wentworth

 Sally Wentworth was the pseudonym used by Doreen Hornsblow (1936 or 1937, Watford - 2001, Hertfordshire), a British romance writer of 70 romance novels in Mills & Boon's from 1977 to 1999.

 Personal life

-Doreen was born on 1936 o 1937 in Watford, England.
+Doreen was born on 1936 or 1937 in Watford, England.
 She and her husband, Donald Alfred Hornsblow had a son, Keith (born 1968).
 The family lived in Braughing, England.

 She collected knife rests and she was member of The Knife Rest Collectors Club.

 Career

 She sold her first novel to Mills & Boon's in 1977, she published her novels under the pseudonym Sally Wentworth.
 Her novels were principally set in Great Britain or in exotic places like the Canary Islands or Greece.
 Her first works are stand-alone novels, but in the 1990s, she decided to create her first series.
 In 1991, she wrote a book in two parts about the Barclay twins and their same great love, and in 1995, she wrote the Ties of Passion trilogy about the Brodey family.